nadinesk/USMap/README.md

 Description
 ------------

->`USMap` uses the [Haskell Diagrams](http://projects.haskell.org/diagrams/) library Haskell Diagrams library to create an svg map of the US with states color-coded according to data values received from a csv file.
+>`USMap` uses the [Haskell Diagrams](http://projects.haskell.org/diagrams/) library to create an svg map of the US with states color-coded according to data values received from a csv file.

 Installation